Christopher-Hosken/Christopher-Hosken/README.md

 ### Hi, I'm Chris!
 ---
-I'm an 17 year old High School student, hopefully on my way to becoming an Technical Artist.
-I'm currenty learning C, C++, C#, and machine learning.
+I'm a 17 year old student on my way to becoming a Technical Artist.
+I've been programming for 3 years and am profficient in HTML, CSS, Python, and Java.
+Alongside programming, I've been doing digital art for 6 years.
+I'm extremely experienced in Blender and am currently learning Houdini, Nuke, and Maya.

 #### Languages & Framework